bimbaim/dapur-rasa/README.md

-  # One-Page Recipe Platform
+  # Dolmus Culina Platform

-  This is a code bundle for One-Page Recipe Platform.
+  This is a code bundle for Dolmus Culina Platform.
 The original project is available at https://www.figma.com/design/VRnbwoBr8dI4G6Ox3qz6tP/One-Page-Recipe-Platform.

   ## Running the code